last9/go-httpbin/README.md

 # go-httpbin

-> NOTE: This deviation in this fork is, support for emitting RED metrics of HTTP requests using [last9 Go CDK](https://github.com/last9/last9-cdk)
+> NOTE: The deviation in this fork is, support for emitting RED metrics of HTTP requests using [last9 Go CDK](https://github.com/last9/last9-cdk)

 A reasonably complete and well-tested golang port of [Kenneth Reitz][kr]'s [httpbin][httpbin-org] service, with zero dependencies outside the go stdlib.